imagineLife/fp/currying.md

 ### When to Curry?!
-When I want to 'remember' an argument of a fn
+When I want to 'remember' an argument of a fn.
+In the example of `getOddNumbers`, the filter fn is not written in one-line, rather build through the compilation of...
+ - curriedFilter
+ - isOdd
+ - curriedModulo
+ - curried